 Ever wanted your own personal philosopher?
 Well, now you have one.
 Let's explore the light, the dark, and the various shades of grey of human nature together...

-Liz Swan, Ph.D., is a writer, philosopher, and recovering academic who enjoys writing about all facets of human nature—the light, the dark, and all the shades of gray in between.
+Liz Swan, Ph.D., is a writer and philosopher who teaches writing at the University of Colorado Boulder.
+She enjoys writing about all the facets of human nature—the light, the dark, and the shades of grey in between.